-IESO directions – During abnormal conditions, the IESO will issue operating instructions (and, as necessary reliability directives) to direct the actions that are required by each market participant (refer to section 3.3).
+IESO directions – During abnormal conditions, the IESO will issue operating instructions to direct the actions that are required by each market participant (refer to section 3.3).

 More than two parties – If more than two parties are involved in the conversation, the IESO will lead the discussion.
 The IESO shall direct a party to leave the conversation if a commercial advantage could be obtained by the party’s presence, if matters of a confidential nature relating to another party are being discussed, or if, in the opinion of IESO, the party’s presence is impeding the process.